gboyd068/obsidian-swiftlatex-render/README.md

 You can host your own package server using the repo at https://github.com/SwiftLaTeX/Texlive-Ondemand , which might be required if using very recent packages as the default url uses a slightly outdated version of TeX Live

 # Building from source
-1. follow the instructions in https://github.com/gboyd068/SwiftLaTeX to use Emscripten to build `swiftlatexpdftex.worker.js` within the `pdftex.wasm` directory (currently only PdfTeX is supported)
+1. follow the instructions in https://github.com/gboyd068/SwiftLaTeX to use Emscripten to build `swiftlatexpdftex.worker.js` within the `pdftex.wasm` directory and similarly for the other engine files
 2. Within that repo, run `tsc PdfTeXEngine.tsx` to build `PdfTeXEngine.js` from the Typescript source
 3. Clone this repository `git clone https://github.com/gboyd068/obsidian-swiftlatex-render` and copy the two output files mentioned above into the `obsidian-swiftlatex-render` directory